Sustainable procurement - purchasing policy

 Purchases of products and services account for a major share of Centrale Nantes' GHG emissions, see carbon footprinting.

-A new purchasing policy was adopted by the Board of Directors in March 2024, including measures for sustainable development and corporate social responsibility.
+A new purchasing policy was adopted by the Board of Governors in March 2024, including measures for sustainable development and corporate social responsibility.
+It is structured around 4 key areas:

-• Efficient purchasing:
+1. Efficient purchasing:

 • upstream questioning of actual needs,